yatharth1706/Reminder-App/README.md

 - Fix custom message ui - ✅
 - Fix recipients ui it should be able to take multiple email addresses - (WIP)
 - Add preview option - ✅
-- Calender ui
+- Calender ui - (In last)
-- Add Authentication Login, Signup, Logout - (WIP)
+- Add Authentication Login, Signup, Logout
-- Reminder business logic
+- Reminder business logic - (In last)
-- Add toast notifications when some operations are performed
+- Add toast notifications when some operations are performed (WIP)

 # Getting Started with Create React App